 Many parents wonder: When do babies start walking?
 There’s a wide range of what is considered normal and it all depends on your unique and amazing child!

 Watching your child develop from a baby into a toddler (and eventually begin talking) is an amazing experience, but you may be wondering: When do babies start walking?

 The short answer is: Babies start walking between 8 and 16 months.

-The short answer is: They reach this milestone when they’re ready!
+The longer answer is: Babies reach this milestone when they’re ready!
 As you know, all babies are different and pick up new skills at different times.

 Understand that even walking at the latter end of the spectrum is perfectly OK.
 (We’ll also let you know when you might want to consult a professional.)

 When Do Babies Start Walking Video